OCAndre/Milestone-Project-1/README.md

 # Milestone-Project-1

 Project Description
-(Replace this text with a brief description of your game and what inspired you to make it.)
+I plan on making a basic version of chess.
+It will be pvp.

 Game Logic

-Replace this text with pseudocode.
-The pseudocode should describe in plain, simple language the logic of the game.
-Describe the logic involved in player decisions.
-  - What are the choices available to the player?
-  - What happens when the player makes a choice?
-Describe the logic that evaluates the player's victory/loss/progress status.
+The player should be able to move any of their pieces on a virtual chess board according to the rules of chess.
+Players should be able to take opposing pieces based on the rules of chess.
+White should move first and then turns will alternate.
+Have a submit button or similar concept to end each player's turn.
+Game over when a king is in checkmate

 Deliverables
-Even if you have a great big idea for a game, it's important to scope this project according to what you can get done in the next two weeks.
-We'll refer to your project completion goal using the term Minimum Viable Product (MVP) -- a list of the criteria needed to "ship" a playable version of your game that meets the project requirements.

-Don't lose sight of your big ideas, though!
-Keep a list of further improvements you can refer to as Post-MVP Ideas.
-You might finish some before our project time is done, or you might work on them later!

-For your README, delete this blockquote and fill in the lists below.

 MVP Criteria
-One thing my game must do to meet my minimum standard.
-Another thing.
-Etc.
+The game must present a playable version of chess.

 Post-MVP Plans
-One great idea I hope to be able to add in before the project deadline.
-Another that will be a stretch.
+I'd like to have some way to track turns and not just have both sides able to move at the same time.
+Maybe have an animation of the board turning between turns.

+Stretch: Quality of life improvements.
+Such as restrictin where a piece can be moved etc.

-Something else I don't technically know how to do... yet. :)
+Something I don't know how to do yet: animations maybe?
+Turn timers?

 Project Planning
 Date	Goals
 Thu.
 06/23	Create GitHub repository.
 Complete README.md.
 Sun.
-06/26
-Tue.
-06/28
+06/26	complete chess board and have all assets Tue.
+06/28	finish base logic
 Thu.
-06/30
+06/30	Improve on the design
 Sun.
 07/03	Deploy MVP to GitHub Pages.
 Tue.
 07/05	Submit completed project.
 Project presentations.